anquanscan/sec-tools/README.md

 [Cov-ComSec.github.io](https://github.com/Cov-ComSec/Cov-ComSec.github.io): The official site for Coventry's Ethical Hacking Computer Security Society (ComSec), find our latest presentations, videos & announcements!
 [websy](https://github.com/0xrishabh/websy): Keep track of changes in website with WEBSY
 [is_my_password_pwned](https://github.com/kevin-hanselman/is_my_password_pwned): How often does your password appear in the Pwned Passwords database?
 Uses the k-anonymity API.
 [Router-hacker-Exploit-and-extract-user-and-password-](https://github.com/johnoseni1/Router-hacker-Exploit-and-extract-user-and-password-): This is a python wifi (router) hacker , having ability to search for mikrotic devices around you and get their <MAC> address then extract their user and password
+[kubescape](https://github.com/armosec/kubescape): Kubescape is a K8s open-source tool providing a multi-cloud K8s single pane of glass, including risk analysis, security compliance, RBAC visualizer and image vulnerabilities scanning.